Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 45-point total in three of five games (60%) this season.
+- Green Bay and its opponents have gone over the current 44.5-point total in three of five games this season.

-- Chicago's games have gone over 45 points in just one opportunity this season.
+- Chicago has combined with its opponents to score more than 44.5 points in one game this season.

-- Sunday's over/under is 4.2 points higher than the combined 40.8 PPG average of the two teams.
+- The two teams combine to score 40.8 points per game, 3.7 less than the over/under in this contest.

 Packers stats and trends